ROCm/HIP/docs/reference/kernel_language.md

 HIP provides the function abort() which can be used to terminate the application when terminal failures are detected.
 It is implemented using the `__builtin_trap()` function.

-This function produces the effects of using `asm("trap")` in the CUDA code.
+This function produces a similar effect of using `asm("trap")` in the CUDA code.

 Note, in HIP, the function terminates the entire application, while in CUDA, `asm("trap")`only terminates the dispatch and the application continues to run.